Doctor’s Degrees in Pharmacoeconomics/Pharmaceutical Economics

 There are 11 colleges that offer a doctor’s degree in pharmacoeconomics/pharmaceutical economics.
 Learn more about the most popular 11 below:

 University of Maryland - Baltimore is the 5th most popular school in the nation for students seeking a doctor's degree in pharmacoeconomics/pharmaceutical economics.
 Roughly 7,100 attend the school each year.
-The average in-state tuition for full-time undergraduates is $9,446 per year, while in-state graduate students, on average, pay $15,140 per year.
-For the 2020-2021 academic year, 4 doctor's degrees were handed out to pharmacoeconomics/pharmaceutical economics majors at UMB.
+The average in-state tuition for full-time undergraduates is $9,827 per year, while in-state graduate students, on average, pay $15,750 per year.
+During the most recent year for which we have data, 4 people received their doctor's degree in pharmacoeconomics/pharmaceutical economics from UMB.
+Around 50% of these students were from an underrepresented racial-ethnic group, and 50% were women.

 Explore Major by State